Key Takeaways

 - Court Preparation – Attorneys draft filings for pre-birth or post-birth parentage orders.

-- Insurance and Medical Planning – Ensuring medical records and coverage are in place before an embryo transfer.
+- Insurance and Medical Planning – Ensuring medical records and coverage are in place before an embryo transferThe procedure where embryos are implanted into the surrogate’s uterus..

 These prerequisites reflect the state’s careful, structured approach.